TinacciL/Connectivity_chemical_graph/README.md

 * ```networkx```
 * ```ase```

+## Script Structure

+0 - Import the required packages

 ```python
 import networkx as nx
 from ase import io, neighborlist, atoms
 ```

-## Structure

-1 - Function that encode the molecule from the Euclidean space (.xyz) to the corrisponding graph structure.
+1 - Function that encode the molecule from the Euclidean space (.xyz) to the corrisponding graph structure, and you will call it in the main of the code.

 ```python
 def FromXYZtoGraph(input_file):